 The following situations and topics are some ideas related to the "most difficult conversations" that occur often in organizations.
 Personality, of course, is one part of such conversations, although-again-reasonable individuals may differ on any given aspect of personality and its overall role in the situation.
-These are adapted from the following book-Stone, D., Patton, B., and Heen, S. (ed.s) (2010), Difficult Conversations 2nd. ed., Penguin Books.
+These are adapted from the following book-Stone, D., Patton, B., and Heen, S. (ed.s) (2010), Difficult Conversations 2^{nd} . ed., Penguin Books.

 - Exploring Each Other's Stories

 - Separating Intent from Impact

 - Reducing and Eliminating Blame; Focus the Conversation on Contributions

-- Learning the Manage Your Feelings (or else they will Manage You)
+- Learning to Manage Your Feelings (or Else They Will Manage You)

-- Articulating your Identity and Purpose
+- Articulating Your Identity and Purpose

 - Improving Your Active Listening Skills

 - Speaking with Clarity and Power

 - Learning to Lead and Problem-Solve